viking-saver/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 - If you enable this policy setting, users won't be able to use Copilot.
 The Copilot icon won't appear on the taskbar either.

-- If you disable or don't configure this policy setting, users will be able to use Copilot when it's available to them.
+- If you disable or don't configure this policy setting, users are able to use Copilot when it's available to them.
 <!-- TurnOffWindowsCopilot-Description-End -->

 <!-- TurnOffWindowsCopilot-Editable-Begin -->